brandoz2255/Obsidian-Notes/blueprint modules.md

 After collecting the data, this module will process the raw data into a format suitable for analysis.
 This might include filtering, data cleaning, and preliminary data transformations.

 - Will communicate with Data collection module
+- Read the data and include filtering
+- Will include Data Cleaning feature
+- will include Data transformations
+- Will include displaying the mac addresses of each device on the network
+- Continuously watch the data live

 ### 3. **Machine Learning Module**